The Eucharist is also known as Communion, Holy Communion, or The Blessed Sacrament.

 (Catechism of the Catholic Church 1336)

-Holy Communion can be received twice a day as long as it is during a Eucharistic celebration (a.k.a.
+Holy Communion can be received twice a day.
+The second time one receives it, it must be during a Eucharistic celebration (a.k.a.
 Mass).
-If someone is dying then they can receive it for the third time that day as Viaticum.
-The Catholic Church says that one is able to and should receive the sacrament each time one participates in the Mass.
-After one receives it for the first time in his/her life he/she is obliged to receive it at least once per year.
-However, the Church strongly encourages the faithful to receive the Eucharist on all Sundays, feast days and even daily (if possible).
+If someone is dying, they can receive it for a third time that day as Viaticum.
+After one receives it for the first time in his/her life he/she is obliged to receive it at least once per year during the Easter season.
+However, the Church strongly encourages the faithful to receive the Eucharist on all Sundays, feast days, and even daily (if possible).

 Let’s turn to one of the documents of Vatican II, Presbyterorum Ordinis (Decree on the Ministry and Life of Priests) Paragraph 5:

 “The other sacraments, as well as with every ministry of the Church and every work of the apostolate, are tied together with the Eucharist and are directed toward it.
 The Most Blessed Eucharist contains the entire spiritual boon of the Church, that is, Christ himself, our Pasch and living bread, by the action of the Holy Spirit through his very flesh vital and vitalizing, giving life to men who are thus invited and encouraged to offer themselves, their labors and all created things together with him.
 In this light the Eucharist shows itself as the source and apex of the whole work of the preaching of the Gospel.”